Meta Clustering for Collaborative Learning: Introduction

-The contribution of our work is mainly three-fold.
-First, we propose to study the problem of clustering for datasets based on the underlying supervised relations.
-This problem, also named as `meta-clustering', has not been studied in prior work to our best knowledge.
-The problem naturally fits the emerging need of robust collaborations in adversarial learning scenarios.
-Second, we propose a computationally efficient and theoretically guaranteed algorithm for meta-clustering.
-Third, the proposed method can be used in general supervised regression tasks that involve nonlinear and nonparametric learning models, and it can be used for a variety of learning tasks even if learners are not sure about the existence of latent functions.
-For example, we will show its use to significantly enhance the prediction performance under data fairness constraints, where approximately 50\% prediction error reduction is achieved without using any sensitive variable.
+The contribution of our work is three-fold.
+First, we propose to study the problem of clustering for datasets based on the underlying supervision relationships.
+The problem of meta clustering naturally fits the emerging need for robust collaborations in adversarial learning scenarios.
+We propose a general approach named Select-Exchange-Cluster (SEC).
+Second, the proposed SEC method is both computationally efficient and theoretically guaranteed.
+We show that when the sample size of each sub-dataset is sufficiently large, the sub-datasets with the same generating function can be accurately categorized into the same cluster.
+Moreover, the number of clusters does not need to be specified in advance, and it can be appropriately identified in a data-driven manner.
+Third, we can use the proposed method in general supervised regression tasks that involve non-linear and nonparametric learning models.
+It can be used for various learning tasks even if learners are not sure about the existence of latent functions.
+For example, we show its use to significantly enhance the prediction performance under data fairness constraints, where a reduction of approximated 50\% prediction error is achieved without using any sensitive variable.